• TEL : 0161 883 3437 & 07919 172923

 It’s essential to note that the effectiveness of EAPs in supporting menopausal women in the workplace ultimately depends on various factors, including the organisation’s commitment to creating an inclusive and supportive work environment, the availability of resources within the EAP, and the willingness of employers and colleagues to accommodate the needs of menopausal women.
 Ongoing education and training for both employees and employers about menopause and its impact on the workplace is a must to create a more supportive environment for menopausal women.

-• Why employers need to prioritise wellbeing 1024 768 Kayley Wilson Workplace menopause training
+• Why employers need to prioritise wellbeing 1024 768 Kayley Wilson Speaking at a business networking event about menopause